Thinking about getting Botox for your wedding day? Here’s everything you need to know pre-wedding botox as one of our editors embraces the needle…

 I’m not going to pretend it didn’t hurt – it does sting quite a bit, especially the first time you have it done.
 But, the sting is over almost immediately and there is no lasting pain whatsoever.

 So, what I know for sure is this: it’s best to have your first treatment at least six months before the wedding or any event, as this allows your clinician to see how your muscles react.

 It’s also better to go back after two weeks for a little top-up.
-I needed slightly more in my right brow to even them out.
+I needed slightly more in my follow-up consultation.

 It takes two weeks for the results to appear, so allow enough time for the process to work.
 Botox can last around three to four months, again depending on your particular face structure.